 College visits are one of the best parts of the college search.
 Visiting colleges is a great way to see the campus, get a feel for a school’s atmosphere, and find your new home for the next four years.
 And campus visits are even better when you can turn them into vacations!
-Here are five colleges near touristy sites where you can turn a campus visit into the ultimate getaway.
+Now this certainly won't be an exhaustive list, rather something to get you started and thinking about great areas to attend college.
+So be sure to keep doing your research and look into other great colleges in interesting locations all around the country.
+Here are three colleges near touristy sites (ones you may not have even though of before) where you can turn a campus visit into the ultimate getaway.

 University of Rhode Island—Kingston, Rhode Island

 The University of Rhode Island area may be overlooked as a “vacation” spot, but it’s really a hidden gem.
 Rhode Island itself is filled with small beach towns such as Newport and Westerly but also has city life in Providence.
 If you like to eat, Rhode Island is home to the Nordic Lodge restaurant, which has been featured on the New England–based restaurant review show Phantom Gourmet.
 At $100 per person, it’s a little pricey for a buffet, but you have choices of lobster, filet mignon, prime rib, and so many other delicious foods.
 Twin River Casino is also nearby in Lincoln, Rhode Island.
 The state’s gambling age is 18, so it’s worth a visit if you’re 18 or older.
 Rhode Island is also in a great location because it’s only an hour and a half away from Boston, and you can get to New York City easily by train—two cities brimming with colleges.
 If you’re visiting in the autumn, you’ll also get a nice view of the New England foliage, which is really hard to beat!